3.3005 Federal money; expenditure review.

 Subd.
 2a.
 Review of federal funds spending request.
 Twenty days after a governor's budget request that includes a request to spend federal money is submitted to the legislature under subdivision 2, a state agency may expend money included in that request unless, within the 20-day period, a member of the legislative advisory commission requests further review.
 If a legislative advisory commission member requests further review of a federal funds spending request, the agency may not expend the federal funds until the request has been satisfied and withdrawn, the expenditure is approved in law, or the regular session of the legislature is adjourned for the year.

 Subd.
 4. Interim procedures; urgencies.
-If federal money becomes available to the state for expenditure after the deadline in subdivision 2 or while the legislature is not in session, and the availability of money from that source or for that purpose or in that fiscal year could not reasonably have been anticipated and included in the governor's budget request, and an urgency requires that all or part of the money be allotted before the legislature reconvenes or prior to the end of the 20-day period specified in subdivision 2, it may be allotted to a state agency after the requirements of subdivision 5 are met.
+If federal money becomes available to the state for expenditure while the legislature is not in session, and the availability of money from that source or for that purpose or in that fiscal year could not reasonably have been anticipated and included in the governor's budget request, and an urgency requires that all or part of the money be allotted before the legislature reconvenes, it may be allotted to a state agency after the requirements of subdivision 5 are met.

 Subd.
 5. Legislative advisory commission review.
-Federal money that becomes available under subdivision 3, 3a, 3b, or 4 may be allotted after the commissioner of finance has submitted the request to the members of the legislative advisory commission for their review and recommendation for further review.
+Federal money that becomes available under subdivisions 3 and 4 may be allotted after the commissioner of finance has submitted the request to the members of the legislative advisory commission for their review and recommendation for further review.
 If a recommendation is not made within ten days, no further review by the legislative advisory commission is required, and the commissioner shall approve or disapprove the request.
 If a recommendation by any member is for further review the governor shall submit the request to the legislative advisory commission for its review and recommendation.
 Failure or refusal of the commission to make a recommendation promptly is a negative recommendation.